buildingblocs/2018/index.md

 ## Format

 Continuing the success of previous years, 2018 sees the expansion of BuildingBloCS in various sectors!
 This year, BuildingBloCS have extended its target audience to both the **A-level and O-level students**, allowing for more diverse interactions.
-Pre-Events leading up to the official event will also be held to better enhance students' learning, building them up for the final event. (and increase their  chances of winnings ;))
+Pre-Events leading up to the official event will also be held to better enhance students' learning, building them up for the final event conference. (and increase their  chances of winnings ;))

-## Pre-Event
+## Pre-Events

 Here is where the event lives! **Workshop materials, quizzes, fun facts and the lucky draw criterias** will all be hosted here.
 The Pre-event is definitely one not to be missed.
 [More&nbsp;details&nbsp;&raquo;]({{ site.baseurl }}/pre-event)